I didn’t adequately protect the innocence of my children.

 Thirdly, I was a wreck.
 I was bouncing around the stages of grief, was yet undiagnosed with complex PTSD, and lived in confusion and fear as I began to realize that I had devoted my life to a complete stranger.
 He’d broken, and continued to break, vows and laws with equal fervor, and I was afraid for my children – particularly when he wouldn’t submit to the lie detector test.

 It all boils down to this: I talked too much.
-My kids were told of his addiction, which was appropriate according to the many counselors involved.
-My kids did not, however, deserve to be burdened with any gory details, regardless of how unrelentingly they asked or how much I felt I was teaching them what they needed to know to protect themselves.
+My kids were told of his addiction in an age appropriate manner according to the many counselors and prevailing model of the time.
+I went wrong when the questions inevitably came.
+My kids did not deserve to be burdened with any gory details, regardless of how unrelentingly they asked or how much I felt I was teaching them what they needed to know to protect themselves.

 I felt obligated to answer my children’s questions to protect them from this man who’d crossed so many inappropriate boundaries.
 I felt that I owed them the truth because our little family had been mired in his lies and confusion since it’s inception.
-“Secrets make you sick” was my motto, and I didn’t want my kids to be sick(er).
+“Secrets make you sick” seemed like the right advice, as I didn’t want my kids to be sick(er).
 I felt an urgency to speak truth when they asked, and sometimes when they didn’t.

 There are some things they still don’t know; things they’ll need to deal with when they have children of their own.
 My ex’s sex addiction hurled me into the reality that the iniquities of the father can indeed be visited on the children, to the third and the fourth generation.
 That scares me.